13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Blanco Lavender Festival

 In the great Texas Hill Country, you will be among the wildflowers, lavender plants, and rolling hills.
 Listen to live music, hear from lavender experts and make sure to stop by the wine and beer tent for a refreshment.
-It will cost you five dollars round trip for the shuttle from Blanco High School.
+It will cost you $5 round trip for the shuttle from Blanco High School.

 Becker Vineyards annual Lavender Festival